danielecook/iex-api-python/docs/reference_data.md

     - __`dataframe` (default)__ - Return result as a pandas dataframe.
     - __`json`__ - Return raw result converted from JSON to a python data structure.

-!!! note "The reference object"
+!!! note "The `reference` instance"

     The `reference` object is designed to map closely to the [`Reference Data`](https://iextrading.com/developer/docs/#reference-data) section of the IEX API.

+    You can import either `ReferenceData` (the class) or `reference` from iex.
+The `reference` import is an instance of `ReferenceData` that can be used without having to instantiate a new object.

 ## Importing the `reference` object